yvvki/bunup/docs/docs/scaffold-with-bunup.md

 You will be greeted with a few simple questions and that's it!
 You can now start coding.

 You'll choose between two variants:
-- **Basic**: Minimal setup with just Bunup config, perfect for building your own setup
+- **Minimal**: Minimal setup, perfect for building your own setup
 - **Full**: Complete modern library setup, just focus on code and publish

-If you selected `basic`, you can skip the next sections which is for those who selected `full` to learn more about the commands and how to release your package.
+If you selected `minimal`, you can skip the next sections which is for those who selected `full` to learn more about the commands and how to release your package.
 If you selected `basic`, you set up these things yourself.

 ## Setup for Releases

 1. Generate an npm token:
    - Visit [npmjs.com](https://www.npmjs.com/), sign in
    - Go to profile → Access Tokens → Generate New Token (Classic)
-   - Name it (e.g. "my-ts-lib publishing"), select "Automation"
+   - Name it (e.g. "Publish from CI"), select "Automation"
    - Generate and copy token

 2. Add token to GitHub: